maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Early Dartmouth dialects returned 1 for all positive numbers, including 0.
-Almost all later dialects, including RetroBASIC, return 0 in this case.
+Almost all later dialects, including later Dartmouth versions, return 0 in this case.

 <!-- TOC --><a name="sqraexp"></a>
 ### `SQR`(*aexp*)